-Our measurements indicate that some 3% of users pass their queries through resolvers that actively work to minimize the extent of leakage of superfluous information in DNS queries.
+Our measurements indicate that in mid-2020 some 18% of users pass their queries through resolvers that actively work to minimize the extent of leakage of superfluous information in DNS queries.
+This is a significant increase from the 3% of users seen some 12 months ago.
+Hopefully this will rise to upward of 90% in the coming 12 months!